utat-ss/HERON-documentation/style-guide/formatting.md

 ## Comments

+Every file should have a comment at the top with a high-level description of the code in the file.
+It should describe what the code does, and list the author(s) of the file.
+If the file contains code to control an electrical component, it should give the part number and list important page numbers in the datasheet.

-Every function should have a comment block with a high-level description of what it does, its parameters, and its return value (if applicable).
-These comments should be placed before the function declaration, ideally with the function declaration in the header (`.h`) file.
+Every function should have a comment before it with a high-level description of what it does, its parameters, and its return value (if applicable).

 ```C
 // bad